Always be nurturing: Using data to keep association members engaged

 You: I’m already on two committees.
 How about a little recognition instead?

-With a data-led engagement strategy, you can send more personalized messages that are relevant and appropriate for different member groups.
+With a data-led engagement strategy, you can send more personalized communications that are relevant and appropriate for different member groups.
 One way to get started is through member engagement scoring.
-Engagement scoring is a way to quantify how much an individual member or organization engages with your association.
+Engagement scoring is a way to quantify how much an individual member or organization engages with your association, providing valuable donor insights.

 Member engagement scores can show you who your outliers are — your least or most engaged members — so you can nurture them accordingly.
-These scores can also help you understand what drives engagement and identify opportunities for further growth or services.
+These scores can also help you understand what drives engagement and identify opportunities for further growth or services, contributing to overall fundraising success.

 Engagement scoring systems are similar to lead scoring systems used by sales teams.
 You would typically assign point values for different interactions.
-Reading an article online might merit a +1, attending an event might merit a +20, but unsubscribing from your emails might be a -20.
+Reading an article online might merit a +1, attending an event might merit a +20 but unsubscribing from your emails might be a -20.
+This approach can also be applied to calculate donor lifetime value.

 Start with a simple scoring process and add complexity as your tools allow.
-Once you know your members’ engagement scores, you can communicate with them in a more meaningful way.
+Once you know your members’ engagement scores, you can communicate with them in a more meaningful way, providing tailored content that resonates with their interests.

-Meanwhile, you might reach out to your inactive members directly, via email or phone call.
-“I noticed you haven’t logged into the portal ….”
-“I noticed you haven’t used any of our online resources ….”
+Meanwhile, you might reach out to your inactive members directly, via email or phone call: “I noticed you haven’t logged into the portal”; “I noticed you haven’t used any of our online resources.”
 Find out what specifically they were hoping to gain out of membership and then facilitate access.
+This personalized approach can significantly improve membership renewal rates and enhance the overall donor experience.

 Audience segmenting

-Audience segmenting is a variation on membership scoring.
+Audience segmenting is a variation on membership scoring and an essential part of effective engagement strategies.
 It’s a way of capturing those members who are interested in specific issues, events or services you offer.
+This segmentation strategy allows for more targeted messaging and improved audience targeting, which is crucial for both member and donor engagement.

 Let’s say you’re an association that serves libraries.
 You might have members interested in staff development and HR issues, while others are interested in facilities, patron services, collections, fundraising or volunteer engagement.
 With audience segmenting, you can direct each user to the content, events and services that best fit their needs.